DanielSiepmann/typo3-extension-workshop/Documentation/source/CustomRecords.rst

 Before we can do anything with Extbase, we need to configure TYPO3.
 The TCA (=Table Configuration Array) contains configuration for each database table.
-TYPO3 will generate the list view and edit forms from this configuration.
+TYPO3 will generate the list view and edit forms within the Backend from this configuration.

 Extbase uses this configuration for mapping and database queries, together with relation handling.